 Within a stone’s throw from the beach and the lagoon, you won’t spend an arm and a leg to stay at this hostel.

 Magnum’s is the place to be with lovely dorms and private rooms plus a great onsite bar & great discounts on tours too!

-The Best Mid-Range Hotel in Airlie Beach – Coral Sea Resort
+The Best Mid-Range Hotel in Airlie Beach – Coral Sea Resort/Boathaven Bay Holiday Apartments

 After a day of Airlie Beach activities, the Coral Sea Resort is the perfect place to come back and relax.

-Gorgeous rooms that carry the ocean vibes through and through, a poolside restaurant, a charming cafe and even spa facilities this hotel is perfect for everyone.
+The gorgeous rooms carry the ocean vibes through and through.
+There is also a poolside restaurant, a charming cafe and even spa facilities.

 The Best Luxury Hotel in Airlie Beach – Peninsula Airlie Beach

 With its prime waterfront location, Peninsula Airlie Beach not only has the most luxurious views but has accommodation options ranging from 1 bedroom apartments to spectacular penthouse suites.

 Close to Abell Point Marina, this is a great spot to spend the night after a day on the water.